afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w3-notes.md

 <img src="./resources/w3/img/l2-unweighted-graph.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- In the last video we presented the breadth-first search algorithm to solve this problem.
+- In the last lesson we presented the breadth-first search algorithm to solve this problem.
 - However, in the process we assume that all road segments have equal length, which is an overly simplistic assumption.
 - Depending on factors such as road lengths, traffic, speed limits, and weather, different road segments can vary wildly in their traversal costs.
 - For simplicity, we will initially focus purely on distance in our search graph.